Barsu5489/simple_shell/README.md

 - Simple Shell C Group project Syscall

-Project to be done in teams of 2 people (your team: Dennis Maritim, Eric Munyi)
+Project to be done in teams of 2 people (your team: Abraham Maiko, Emmanuel Barsulai)

 Background Context Write a simple UNIX command interpreter.